jig1314/SupplyChain/README.md

 See more information about the design patterns utilized to implement this application below.

 ## Microservice Architecture Design Patterns
-The microservice architecture is an architecutre that builds an application by breaking it down into a set of loosely coupled services (Microservices Pattern: Microservice architecture pattern).
-Each service can function independently and handles its own responsiblilities.
+The microservice architecture is an architecture that builds an application by breaking it down into a set of loosely coupled services (Microservices Pattern: Microservice architecture pattern).
+Each service can function independently and handles its own responsibilities.
 See diagram below:

 <p align="center">
   <img src="https://user-images.githubusercontent.com/10623036/181138047-1a22ba83-ab59-47b6-bbf1-f2127afaf5ab.png">